 Or enjoy natural forest, brooks, and waterfalls outside your door.

 Tax is included ... so is the cleaning!

 Our completely renovated century-old guesthouse sits on 75 acres of natural Vermont mountain forest... replete with several brooks and many charming waterfalls.

 The brooks join together, then flow east into Northfield Falls where three covered bridges in a row gave inspiration for our name.

 Please Note: Price INCLUDES Vermont 9% meals & room tax.

 Come relax in our second-floor private apartment with either 1 bedroom (queen), or 2 bedrooms (second bedroom is a double).
-Living room, fully equipped (sans dishwasher) kitchenette for light cooking, large bathroom (neo-angle shower), private entrance with covered porch, 32" flat-screen TV and wireless internet (both via satellite.)
-There are lots of music stations through the TV, but there is also an I-Pod / CD player for your discs and I-pod.
+Living room, fully equipped (sans dishwasher) kitchenette for light cooking, large bathroom (neo-angle shower), private entrance with covered porch, 32" flat-screen TV and wireless internet (TV is satellite.
+Internet is DSL.)
+I-Pod / CD player for your discs and I-pod.